Enter The PIEoneer Awards 2020

 This is a chance for K-12 or secondary educators, who specifically serve the 11-18 year old age range, to showcase the work you're doing to support your international student body.
 Any type of institution teaching 11-18 year olds is welcome to enter, as long as you have a minimum 10% students whose parents primarily reside overseas or who would be considered expats in-country.
 We want to hear about how you’re innovating the delivery of learning and support of international students to ensure their experience is first-rate, and that they leave your establishment ready for further education or the world of work as global citizens.

 Language educator of the year

-In this category we want to hear from language providers who are going the extra mile to provide international students with a stand-out experience, whether they are studying for one week or one year.
+In this category we want to hear from language providers around the world who are going the extra mile to provide international students with a stand-out experience, whether they are studying for one week or one year.
 How do you ensure students are engaged and motivated for the duration of their course?
 How do you tailor your provision so that students have support that is specific to them?
 Do you facilitate interactions with your local community so students gain confidence speaking to people outside of your institution?
 Even if you have a limited budget available to develop course materials or invest in your facilities, we want to hear about how you are innovating the student experience to deliver an exceptional level of service to your students, so that they develop their language skills alongside becoming confident communicators.

 Marketing campaign of the year

 We would like to hear about inventive and inspirational marketing campaigns from across the international education sector, that deserve recognition for their reach, success, message or impact.
 Campaigns can have been run by any type of organisation operating in the industry, such as education providers, agencies, or a service provider offering support to the sector via language testing, housing support or insurance for example.
 We will take into consideration the success of the campaign within the context of budget and other resources available.